Kappa Kappa Psi

 - to do any and all things conducive to the service, betterment, and ultimate welfare of musicians

-Sigma Alpha Iota International Music Fraternity is a professional music organization for women.
-Our mission is to encourage, nurture, and support the art of music and our vision is as follows:
+Sigma Alpha Iota International Music Fraternity is a professional music fraternity for women.
+Our mission is to encourage, nurture and support the art of music.
+The fraternity thrives on excellence in music throughout America and the world as well as supporting and encouraging women musicians of all walks of life.

 OMEA/OCMEA at Ohio Northern